 Certified Athletic Trainers

-Athletic trainers aren't just found on sports teams.
-There is a wide variety of fields and business that need athletic trainers.
+Athletic trainers aren't only found on sports teams.
+There is a wide variety of fields and businesses where athletic trainers find a career.

 - Working with professional athletes in all sports—football, basketball, baseball and even rodeo!